apiato/documentation/_docs/features/user-registration.md

 Check out the `registerUser` endpoint in the API Routes files.

-This will registered new Users and generates Personal Access Tokens and respond with user object and token.
+This will register a new User and respond with user object.

 **Registration request:**